malramsay64/phd-thesis/03_Dynamics/results.md

 ![Heterogeneous dynamics of the molecular relaxations ](../Projects/Dynamics/figures/molecular_heterogeneities.svg){width=80% #fig:molecular_heterogeneities}

+## Conclusion of

 ## Jump Dynamics

-The foundation of the Stokes--Einstein--Debye relations is Brownian motion, that is the motion of the particles occurs through a sequence of small independent jumps.
+A foundational assumption of the Stokes--Einstein--Debye relations is that the particles undergo Brownian motion, that is, movement occurs as a sequence of small independent jumps.
-What if the issue with dynamic heterogeneities and non-Gaussian behaviour, is rather than observing many jumps, hence Brownian motion, only a small number of jumps are observed resulting in the observed behaviour.
+What if the issue with dynamic heterogeneities and non-Gaussian behaviour, is rather than observing many jumps, over the timescale of the relaxation only a small number of jumps are observed.
 The single particle relaxation times provide a method to investigate this idea.